 You may also like Amy’s other recipes…

-♡ Healthy Practically Flourless Peanut Butter Cookies
+♡ Healthy Peanut Butter Cookies (practically flourless, like these cookie bars!)

-♡ Healthy Practically Flourless Extra Fudgy Brownies
+♡ Healthy Extra Fudgy Brownies (practically flourless too!)

-♡ Healthy 4-Ingredient Buckeyes
+♡ Healthy Buckeyes

-♡ Healthy 10-Minute Buckeye Fudge
+♡ 10-Minute Healthy Buckeye Fudge

 Call them Buckeye-Inspired Peanut Butter Cookie Bars ?